ZachatorCodes/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Saw a status code 500 (Internal Server Error) which means check the server logs.
+There was a typo: Toy was spelled as toys

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: Saw that there was a status code of 204 (No Content) so checked to see if response was rendering JSON.
+It was, so I checked controller and there was no JSON render, so I added it.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Saw in the server response that no routes matched so made sure the route existed.